withtally/dao.new/packages/minter-admin-frontend/README.md

 3. Under "Framework Preset" choose "Next.js"

-4. Edit the root directory to be `packages/minter-admin-frontend`
+4. Set the root directory to be `packages/minter-admin-frontend`

 5. Change the build command to: `./build.sh`